Reporting fare complaints to the Industry Portal

 This fact sheet will assist taxi service providers report outcomes from fare-related complaints made to the Taxi Fare Hotline including the actions taken, feedback provided to the complainant, and the outcomes of any investigation into the Industry portal.

-You must report to the Commissioner weekly, via the Industry Portal, how the complaint was
+You must report to the Commissioner weekly, via the Industry Portal, how the complaint was addressed as well as the outcome.

-How to view complaints lodged?
+How to view complaints lodged

-Taxi service providers in NSW who have been notified via email that a complaint from a passenger has been provided through the Taxi Fare Hotline.
+Who needs to report information into the Industry Portal about fare-related complaints?Taxi service providers in NSW who have been notified via email that a passenger complaint has been lodged through the Taxi Fare Hotline.

 When do I need to report the information?